 All workers and volunteers must arrive suitably rested and refreshed and fit to work.

-Appropriate breaks must be taken throughout the day, including at least 30 minutes at lunchtime (procedures must be in place to maintain safe levels of cover if an activity is continuing throughout the day).
+Appropriate breaks must be taken throughout the day, including at least 30 minutes at lunchtime and 10 minutes in the morning and afternoon.

 The length of the working day must be appropriate for the individual concerned and must not exceed this.